Skip to content

 To create a global entity via the API, explicitly pass realm_id: null.
 If omitted, realm_id defaults to the actor's realm.

 There is no special "master realm" privilege.
-Access control is entirely policy-driven.

 Permission Evaluation